SeedofWind-demo2017/NSQ_Stress_Test/README.md

 ###### Things I learnt
 * Learnt how to use NSQ
 * Had a more in-depth look at Python multi-threading.
 Now due to the global lock, python is not really performant when it comes to multi-threading.
 In this case for a global dictionary, it is automatically thread-safe.
 You can see i manually implemented a lock.
 It's just for peace of mind
-There are ways to achive a better performance in terms of multi-threading in python which i will discuss later
+There are ways to achieve a better performance in terms of multi-threading in python which i will discuss later

 ###### Things i would do differently & Possible Improvements
 Given the limited time i have, i am __fairly satisfied__ with what i have here.
 However, quite a few improvements can be done to this program
 *  Use __react/angular__ to achieve component loading at client side
-    * You might observe the django app at the client side is not too responsive, this is because under the hood it's firing off AJAX calls to update the table and charts
+    * You might observe the Django app at the client side is not too responsive, this is because under the hood it's firing off AJAX calls to update the table and charts
     * A much better way is to use something like react to update individual component via a api call to signal the database model change

 *  Get better multi-threading performance